 I wanted to connect with you and show you a new fruit sorbet recipe.
 My family

-enjoyed this fizzy sorbet drink with their bun-less hamburgers and sweet potato fries.
+enjoyed this fizzy sorbet drink with their hamburgers and sweet potato fries.
 It is similar to a drink I grew up with at parties and special events.
 The

 original recipe calls for sorbet added to 7-Up or Ginger Ale.
 Talk about sugar overload!

 At this moment, my family is fighting off germs and viruses.
 We do not need that much sugar in one serving.
 So I changed up my family's traditional recipe and made one with a lot less sugar.
 But it still bursts with flavor and sweetness.
 Below is the fizzy sorbet recipe just in case you wanted to try something a little different and healthy with your family and friends.

 I chose to use a mixture of unsweetened Klarbrunn Lemon soda and Zevia Ginger Ale.
 I loved that the soda was clear so that you can see the beautiful colors of the sorbet through the glass.
 This fruit sorbet recipe made enough for my family of 5 to have 2 small-sized glasses each.

 1 cup sweet dark cherries, frozen